-Please note that independent organisations providing NHS care nationally will be eligible to join via this process.
+Independent organisations in England providing NHS health and social care nationally will be eligible to apply via this process.

 The basis on which staff working in a non-NHS organisation can be granted access to the NHSmail service is contained in the NHSmail Access Policy.